 Perhaps the summary statistics do not do justice to the results.
-The model generates output data in the form of time-plots of some variables and it also creates a set of color-coded "rasters" to display the state of the grid for each feature.
+When run interactively, the model generates time-plots and color-coded "rasters" to display the state of the grid for each feature.
 A view of the distribution of opinion in the grid can be seen in the top part of Figure 2.
 The value of a feature at each spot in the grid is represented by a colored square.
 Values of the feature are color coded, with the dark representing the value of 0, and lighter shades used to indicate a progression of values.
 (In a model with more traits, we use all shades between the extremes.)
 It is readily apparent that the features are homogenized one-at-a-time.
 As soon as a single feature is homogenized, we know for certain that all features will be homogenized.
 This is so because any 2 agents in the society will have at least one feature in common, so they can interact, and the homogenization will continue.
 The process of homogenization accelerates as each piece of the puzzle falls into place.
 In Figure 2a, we show the starting conditions of each of the five features in its own grid.
 The typical outcome of the simulation is the second part of the figure, showing that each feature has been homogenized because the grid is filled with only one color.

 In the bottom panel of Figure 2, we present the time plots of some of the diagnostic variables.
 Note that entropy begins at 0.8, near the maximum, and then it falls to a value of 0.
 Individual perceptions are roughly in line with that aggregate indicator.
-The perceptions of potential for acquaintance, harmony, and identicality begin with values near zero and gradually climb near 1.0.
+The indicators of acquaintance, harmony, and identicality begin with values near zero and gradually climb near 1.0.
 They don't quite reach 1.0 because the agents use a 20 period moving average to keep their records, and when the simulation stops after 10 periods without any culture changes, some agents can still remember past periods when disagreement was experienced.
 If we let the simulation continue ten more time steps, then the individual perception indicators would converge to 1.0.

 In his article, Axelrod points out that it is possible to find parameter settings such that the grid is not homogenized, but rather subdivided into groups that do not interact with one another.
 That never happens when there are 5 features and 3 traits per feature, but it can happen if the number of traits is increased.
 Outcomes of that sort are highly unstable, in the sense that any disturbance which allows interaction across the boundaries is likely to displace it.
+Studies by Shibanai, et al. (2001) and Greig (2002) explore extensions of the ACM in which there are 10 possible values for each feature.
+In contrast, we have chosen to focus most of our attention on the difficult case, one in which there is a small number of traits, and agents are less likely to be protected from interaction by the fact that they are completely different.